-Gender Impact Assessment (GIA) Status Does s this Council report recommendation m) Introduce a new policy, program and/or service; or YES □ A GIA has been completed. n) n) Is it a review of a policy, program and/or service; A GIA has been completed. that directly and significantly impacts the public?
+Gen Gender Impact Assessment (GIA) Status Does this Council report recommendation m) Introduce a new policy, program a service; or nd/or YES □ n) , A GIA has been completed. that directly and significantly impacts the public?
 NO ⊠ A GIA is not required.
 Link to Gender Impact Assessment GIA - Not applicable